-Charge the battery pack as described in this manual from your first battery charge.
+You can charge the battery pack in such a usual manner as mentioned in this manual from the first time.

 When the battery pack is running out of power, both the battery and power indicator lights blink.

 Keep the battery pack in your computer while it is directly connected to AC power.
 The battery pack continues to charge while you are using the computer.